NoCapCbas/portfolio/site/src/content/blog/post-2.md

 ---
-title: Building an Impressive Front-End Developer Portfolio
+title: Setting Up an Astro.js Default Theme
-excerpt: In the competitive world of front-end development, a strong portfolio is your ticket to showcasing your skills, making a lasting impression on potential employers or clients, and advancing your career.
+excerpt: Learn how to quickly set up a default theme in Astro.js to kickstart your website development journey with this powerful, modern framework.
 publishDate: 'October 5 2023'
 tags:
-  - Web
+  - Astro.js
   - Web development
 seo:
   image: